Daniel-Baugh-Institute/Patient-specific_AH_LiverGEMStudy/README.md

 - **Run_PheFlux.ipynb**: Jupyter notebook file that contains the code for running Pheflux
 - **SaveFluxFiles_PhefluxOutput.R**: R script for saving the Pheflux output files as one large matrix
 - **SaveGeneExpFiles_forPheflux.R**: R script for saving the gene expression files necessary for running the Pheflux algorithm
-- **RstudioInformation.txt**: TXT file with information on the RStudio working environment used for analysis and figure replication in the **Analysis_and_FigureReplication.R** script
+- **RstudioInformation.txt**: TXT file with requirements for the RStudio working environment used for analysis and figure replication in the **Analysis_and_FigureReplication.R** script
-- **PythonInformation.txt**: TXT file with information on the Python working environment used for running the Pheflux algorithm in the **Run_PheFlux.ipynb** script <br />
+- **requirements.txt**: TXT file with requirements for the Python working environment used for running the Pheflux algorithm in the **Run_PheFlux.ipynb** script <br />

 **Directory:**
 - **FilesforFigureReplication**: Directory containing all necessary files for analysis and figure replication using the **Analysis_and_FigureReplication.R** script